uchicago-cs/cmsc22000/website/content/labs/lab8.md

     $ make
     $ sudo make install

-Notice how that last command is run with "sudo".
-This basically instructs the operating system to run the command ("make install") with root privileges.
-You will be asked to enter your password which, on the CS VM, is "uccs" by default.
-The reason we need to run this command with "sudo" is because it involves installing the Redis libraries and binaries in system-wide locations, which require root privileges to modify.
+Notice how that last command is run with `sudo`.
+This basically instructs the operating system to run the command (`make install`) with root privileges.
+You will be asked to enter your password which, on the CS VM, is `uccs` by default.
+The reason we need to run this command with `sudo` is because it involves installing the Redis libraries and binaries in system-wide locations, which require root privileges to modify.

 Next, before installing Docker, we need to make a few minor changes to Ubuntu’s configuration.
 Click on the Ubuntu icon on the top-left of the screen, and type "Software" in the "Search your computer" field.
 One of the applications that will appear is "Software & Updates".
 Click on it.
 Then, click on the "Updates" tab and make sure the following are selected under "Install updates from:":